Optimal schedule of multi-channel quantum Zeno dragging with application to solving the k-SAT problem: Convergence of Multi-channel Zeno Dragging

 which is proved in Appendix \ref{appendix:Lower bound of the solution state fidelity} Lemma \ref{lemma_decomposition}.
-At first glance, this seems suspicious, because it states that quantum Zeno dragging would never increase fidelity to the groundspace: when the measurement basis $\theta$ is changed, fidelity typically decreases, while under Kraus map / Lindblad evolution, it just stays constant.
+At first glance, this seems suspicious, because it states that quantum Zeno dragging would never increase fidelity to the ground-state space: when the measurement basis $\theta$ is changed, fidelity typically decreases, while under Kraus map / Lindblad evolution, it just stays constant.
 However, like in adiabatic computing, the point is to start in a particular situation with high fidelity (typically $\mathrm{Tr}\{\hat{\rho}(0) \hat{\Pi}_0(\theta_i)\} = 1$), and then ensure that the total drop in fidelity remains limited before reaching $\theta_f$.
-In Proposition \ref{proposition_mixing} below, we show that this is precisely what the Kraus map / Lindblad evolution ensures, as illustrated on Fig.~\ref{fig:theorem_visualization}: once the Kraus map/Lindblad evolution has reduced the coherence between the groundspace and the other eigenspaces of $\hat{O}(\theta)$, the fidelity of the resulting mixed state to the groundspace of $\hat{O}(\theta+\Delta\theta)$ is much higher than for a general state featuring the same fidelity to the groundspace of $\hat{O}(\theta)$.
+In Proposition \ref{proposition_mixing} below, we show that this is precisely what the Kraus map / Lindblad evolution ensures, as illustrated on Fig.~\ref{fig:theorem_visualization}: once the Kraus map/Lindblad evolution has reduced the coherence between the ground-state space and the other eigenspaces of $\hat{O}(\theta)$, the fidelity of the resulting mixed state to the ground-state space of $\hat{O}(\theta+\Delta\theta)$ is much higher than for a general state featuring the same fidelity to the ground-state space of $\hat{O}(\theta)$.
 We refer to this mechanism as Lindbladian mixing.
-In other words: simply moving $\theta$ from $\theta_i$ to $\theta_f$ in small increments $\Delta\theta$ without ever applying \eqref{eq:measurement_channel} --- thus without ever changing the state --- would in general provide an excessively low overlap between the final state (which now equals the initial state) and $\Pi_0(\theta_f)$, and this overlap is of course independent of the chosen schedule $\theta(t)$; however, it is sufficient to interleave the small $\Delta\theta$ increments with dynamics inducing decoherence between groundspace and non-groundspace of $\hat{O}(\theta)$, in order to allow dragging the state arbitrarily close to 100\% overlap with $\Pi_0(\theta_f)$.
+In other words: simply moving $\theta$ from $\theta_i$ to $\theta_f$ in small increments $\Delta\theta$ without ever applying \eqref{eq:measurement_channel} --- thus without ever changing the state --- would in general provide an excessively low overlap between the final state (which now equals the initial state) and $\Pi_0(\theta_f)$, and this overlap is of course independent of the chosen schedule $\theta(t)$; however, it is sufficient to interleave the small $\Delta\theta$ increments with dynamics inducing decoherence between ground-state space and non-ground-state space of $\hat{O}(\theta)$, in order to allow dragging the state arbitrarily close to 100\% overlap with $\Pi_0(\theta_f)$.
 This not only elucidates the mechanism by which quantum Zeno Dragging works, but it also provides a guarantee on success probability, equivalent to an upper bound on expected time-to-solution, as stated in the main result Theorem \ref{theorem_convergence} below.
 The full proofs of these results can be found in Appendix \ref{appendix:Lower bound of the solution state fidelity} and Appendix \ref{appendix:convergence of zeno} respectively.